kai824/tp/docs/UserGuide.md

 * For each attribute value which can be parsed into a number, its numerical value will be stored.
 * Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * Among entries with the specified attribute name, if some do not have a valid numerical value, they will be placed at the back while preserving their internal order.
-  * If the above case ever happens, a warning will be displayed to show which entry on the current view is the last one with a valid numerical value.
+  * In the above scenario, a warning will be displayed to show which entry on the current view is the last one with a valid numerical value.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
-* The input names and values are tolerant of typos–the app automatically corrects them.
+* The input names and values are tolerant of typos – the app automatically corrects them.
+* There is no option to specify sorting in descending order.

 Example:
 * `sort-num a/GPA` sorts all entries with the "GPA" attribute by ascending order of the numerical attribute value of "GPA".